Chapters

 Cotton from Peru is GOTS certified, which guarantees its traceability.
 It is also certified organic according to American and European standards.

-Why use organic cotton?
+Why organic cotton?

 VEJA uses fair trade organic cotton since most of the cotton produced every year worldwide comes from intensive monoculture crops.